 How to get around

-You can get around the UK and Ireland by train, it is the most common and affordable way to get from point A to B. You’ll also get to see the lush greeneries along the way, which would make your trip more memorable.
-The cheapest option on the other hand is taking the bus.
+You can get around the UK and Ireland by train, it is the most common and affordable way to get from point A to B. You’ll also get to see the lush greenery along the way, which will make your trip more memorable.
+The cheapest option, on the other hand, is taking the bus.

 You can also reach Ireland from the UK without flying.
 Instead, you can take a scenic ferry ride.
-If you’re only travelling within Ireland, the main transportations include trains and buses.
+If you’re only travelling within Ireland, the main transportation options include trains and buses.

 In both countries, you can use ride-hailing apps such as Uber, Bolt, Free Now, and Ola.
 While renting a car is the most popular choice for visitors, it also gives you so much freedom when it comes to moving around.